PyNet Labs- Network Automation Specialists

 Admin Port

-After learning about all these components of a router, the question comes to mind is, how does this work together to boot up a router?
-So, let's understand the booting process of router.
+After learning about all these components of router, the question comes to mind is, how does this work together to boot up a router?
+So, let’s understand, how does router works?

 Booting Process of Router